 A commitment to reliability is standard for Brady Trucking, which counts among its customers instantly recognizable names like Schlumberger and Halliburton.
 The carrier has facilities spread throughout Colorado, New Mexico, North Dakota, Utah and Wyoming, including at the Bakken Formation and Permian Basin, both prolific sources of North American oil production.
 Between 60 to 70% of Brady’s business is through its local and long-haul oil and gas division, which transports frac sand (force-resistant sand needed in the hydraulic fracturing process); the remaining 30% is in over-the-road dry-and liquid-bulk transport.

-Now in its 40th year of operation, Brady Trucking, which predominantly services America’s lower 48 with cross-border provision to Canada, has earned a reputation as an organization that places safety and reliability, with attention to the needs of its drivers, among its core values.
+In business for over 40 years, Brady Trucking, which predominantly services America’s lower 48 with cross-border provision to Canada, has earned a reputation as an organization that places safety and reliability, with attention to the needs of its drivers, among its core values.

 Explains Jorgensen, “Everything we do takes our drivers into consideration.
 Management’s perspective is: how will a new approach affect the drivers’ lives?
 This philosophy is where having the best software at hand makes a powerful impression because that technology is what allows us to help improve our drivers’ position.”